Bike thieves stink and Tucson has its share of them. According to the Tucson Police Department, more than 600 bikes were reported stolen in 2009.

 Do you have any other tips that should be added?
 Leave a comment below.

-If your bike was stolen, please use the form below to submit the required information.
+If your bike was stolen, please use the email TucsonVelo@gmail.com including all of the following information:

 Tucson examples of how NOT to lock your bike